persephone-tools/persephone/README.md

 `persephone-tutorial/exp/<experiment_number>/train_log.txt`.
 This will show you the error rates on the training set and the held-out validation set.
 In the `persephone-tutorial/exp/<experiment_number>/decoded` subdirectory, you'll see the validation set reference in `refs` and the model hypotheses for each epoch in `epoch<epoch_num>_hyps`.

+Currently the tool assumes each utterance is in its own audio file, and that for each utterance in the training set there is a corresponding transcription file with phonemes (or perhaps characters) delimited by spaces.